-Kimball claims she knew the student his entire life, and trusted that when she asked him to pay next time, his parents would send the $8 to cover the lunch debt.
+Kimball claimed she knew the student his entire life, and trusted that when she asked him to pay next time, his parents would send the $8 to cover the lunch debt.
 The next day, April 4, the student brought in the money but the district manager at Cafe Services, which operates the cafeteria, fired her from her job of nearly five years, according to CNN.
-The incident has highlighted child hunger in schools on a national level.
+On May 24, the student’s mother later reported that Kimball has been dishonest, according to the Washington Post.
+Despite the discrepancies in Kimball’s account of what happened, the incident has highlighted child hunger in schools on a national level.

 Claire Bloom, founder and executive director of End 68 Hours of Hunger, a New Hampshire based volunteer-run program that provides children who rely on school lunches with food over the weekend, said what happened to Kimball reflects a larger systemic issue.

 “Here we’re talking about someone who got fired for trying to help a child because they violated the rules — clearly there’s something wrong with the rules,” Bloom told Global Citizen over the phone.